|Nutritional Guidelines (per serving)|

 - Salt to taste

-Salted cod fish must be soaked in water for AT LEAST 24 hours, preferably 48 hours before cooking.
+Salted codfish must be soaked in water for AT LEAST 24 hours, preferably 48, before cooking.
 This is necessary to leach out the salt.
 Change the water 2-3 times in a 24-hour period.
-If the fish is not soaked for 24-48 hours, the fish will be so salty that it will not be edible!
+If the fish is not soaked for 24-48 hours, the fish will be so salty as to render it inedible.

 Rinse the salt cod in water before soaking.
 Place the fish in a glass baking dish or bowl and cover with water.
 When ready to use, discard water, rinse fish again and pat dry.
 Cut into 8 pieces and set aside.

 Remove stems from dried peppers and soak in a saucepan of hot water until softened.

 Peel and slice garlic lengthwise.
 Peel and chop onion.
 Remove stems and seeds from green peppers and chop into small squares.

 Pour about 4 oz of olive oil into a large frying pan and heat on medium.
 Place garlic slices into oil and sauté for 2 minutes.
 Remove garlic slices before they brown and set aside for later.
 Place cod into the garlic-infused oil and fry on both sides for 5-10 minutes.
 Remove cod and set aside.
 Scrape the flesh from the inside of the re-hydrated peppers and stir into the pan juices.